jegelstaff/formulize-android/Notes.md

 	* Name
 	* Options
 	* Usernames, Passwords

+### Better Information on connection info
+* Try showing the username, and URL of the connection in addition to the name

 ### Have working login workflow
 * Implement Method to retrieve connections selected from the list